edgeimpulse/expert-projects/image-projects/fomo-ad-in-aws.md

 ## Step 1: Create the Datasets

 We assume we don't have access to [Onmiverse Replicator](https://docs.omniverse.nvidia.com/extensions/latest/index.html) to create a synthetic dataset.
-Instead, We manually create our own.
+Instead, we manually create our own.
 The first step is to carefully review which cookies to ~~eat~~ use.

 ![](../.gitbook/assets/fomo-ad-in-aws/dataset1.png)